xapax/security/privilege_escalation_-_linux.md

 # Privilege Escalation

-So you have a limited shell on the machine.

-You can't hide very effectively.
-You can't bind ports below 1024.
-Read and write any file
-Persist easily between reboots.

-These are all things we want to be able to do.

-These are some Linux privilege escalation techniques are common:
+Once we have a limited shell it is useful to escalate that shells privileges.
+This way it will be easier to hide, read and write any files, and persist between reboots.

+In this chapter I am going to go over these common Linux privilege escalation techniques:

 - Kernel exploits
 - Programs running as root